6 Best Campgrounds at Lake Louise

 The campground has 72 sites, and all are on a first-come, first-served basis.
 Facilities here are basic, with pit toilets, water, firewood, and cook shelters.
 Loops are a mix of campfire and non-campfire sites.

-This campground is open mid-June to the first week of September.
+This campground is open mid-to-late June to the first week of September.

 5. Kicking Horse Campground, Yoho National Park